General

 Heat required (BTU) = m x C p x (Temperature Difference) Where C p is the heat capacity of water (1 BTU/lb/F) and m is the mass of the water (Assume 1 gal has 8.3 lb of water and the 3,412 BTU = 1 kWh)

-READ ALSO: What books are worse than the movie?
+READ ALSO: What are the eyes on the T 90?

 How much heat is required to raise the temperature of water?